bboc/mdtools/docs-src/en/src/features/glossary-entries.md

 Simply add the commandline option `--glossary-style` for rendering glossary links:

-- `--glossary-style=plain` (default) replaces links with the link title
+- `--glossary-style=plain` (default) removes the glossary link by replacing it with the link title
-- `--glossary-style=footnotes` renders them as footnote references (and appends a list of footnotes at the into tmp-appendix.md)
+- `--glossary-style=footnotes` renders them as footnote references (and appends a list of footnotes into tmp-appendix.md)
 - `--glossary-style=underline` replaces links with LaTeX markup for underline